Biorthogonal Greedy Algorithms in Convex Optimization: Numerical experiments

 In this section we demonstrate the performance of the algorithms from the class $\mathcal{WBGA}$(co) that are discussed in Section~\ref{sec:wbga_ga}: the Weak Chebyshev Greedy Algorithm (WCGA(co)), the Weak Greedy Algorithm with Free Relaxation (WGAFR(co)), and the Rescaled Weak Relaxed Greedy Algorithm (RWRGA(co)).

-For each of the numerical experiments presented below we consider the Banach space $X = \ell_1^{(\mathrm{dim})}$ of dimensionality $\mathrm{dim}$, a target function $E : X \to \mathbb{R}$, and a dictionary $\D \in X$.
-We then employ the aforementioned algorithms to solve the optimization problem~\eqref{eq:opt}, i.e. to find a sparse (with respect to the dictionary $\D$) minimizer
+For each of the numerical experiments presented below we consider the Banach space $X = \ell_p^{(\mathrm{dim})}$ of dimensionality $\mathrm{dim}$, a target function $E : X \to \mathbb{R}$, and a dictionary $\D \in X$.
+We then employ the aforementioned algorithms to solve the optimization problem~\eqref{eq:opt}, i.e. to find an approximate sparse (with respect to the dictionary $\D$) minimizer

 Since greedy algorithms are iterative by design, in Examples~1--2 we obtain and present the trade-off between the sparsity of the solution $x^*$ and the value of $E(x^*)$.
 In Examples~3--4, we additionally compare the greedy algorithms for convex optimization with a conventional method of finding sparse solutions~--- the optimization with $\ell_1$-regularization, see~\eqref{eq:opt_reg}.
 Specifically, we solve the problem